Sabellianism: Sabellius

+As a result, the Greeks would formally adopt three hypostases language instead of one, to define the distinctions of the persons.
+The Latins would continue to use the term persona which in Greek was prosopon.

 Hippolytus of Rome knew Sabellius personally, writing how he and others had admonished Sabellius in Refutation of All Heresies.
 He knew Sabellius opposed Trinitarian theology, yet he called Modal Monarchism the heresy of Noetus, not that of Sabellius.

 Jesus Christ

 In (Modalistic) Monarchianism, Jesus Christ is God.
 In Dynamic Monarchianism, Jesus Christ is a mere man.

 Homoousios

 It has been reported that Sabellius used the Greek term homoousian (ὁμοούσιος, 'same substance', 'consubstantial'), which is also used by the Nicene Creed.
 The term describes the relationship between Father and Son.
 Many who held with Athanasius were uneasy about the term.
 Their objection was that it was considered to be un-scriptural, suspicious, and "of a Sabellian tendency."
 For Sabellius, this term means that the Father and Son were one essential person, operating as different manifestations or modes.

-Other Competing Views
+Other competing views

 Simonetti sees Arianism "as an extreme reaction against a Sabellianism which was at the time rife in the East."
 Arianism advocated three hypostases.
 The Trinitarian view also presents three distinct persons within the Godhead, but while Arianism taught three distinct substances, the Trinity doctrine asserts that the three Persons exist in one substance.